mobinasri/research_notes/DeepVariant_Pangenome/graph_v2_experiments/README.md

 ## Running pangenome-aware DeepVariant with HPRC graph-v2.0

-VG team has been working on generating new graphs using HPRC-Release2 assemblies.
+The VG team has been working on generating new graphs using HPRC-Release2 assemblies.
 Based on the latest internal tests the accuracy of variant calling with the latest and greatest graph-v2.0 is at least comparable with graph-v1.1.
 I'm going to use the eval graph (without HG002 sample) to test pangenome-aware DeepVariant.
 We have to run haplotype sampling since the number of haplotypes in graph-v2.0 is about 460 and we cannot put all of them in the DeepVariant pileup tensors.
 I generated haplotype-sampled graphs with 32 and 16 haplotypes and used the resulting gbz files for mapping HG002 Illumina reads with vg-1.66 and variant calling with pangenome-aware DV-v1.9.0.